 Some early tests have indicated that the cars are not fully ready to read road conditions accurately.
 Some observers fear that they may be subject to hacking.
 Plus, no human in the driver’s seat is a cultural change that will take some getting used to.

 If proposed DMV regulatory changes are enacted in California, self-driving cars may be on the roads as early as next year.
+I’m sure it’ll be interesting for the legal sector to navigate going forward, many an injury lawyer will have a lot to keep up with.
 However, it’s not clear whether Federal laws will accord with California regulation, whether other states will have competing rules, or whether cons